ORNL/cpp-proposals-pub/D1673/blas_interface.md

 that started in 1995 and held meetings three times a year until 1999.
 Participants in the process came from industry, academia, and government research laboratories.
-The dense linear algebra subset of the BLAS codifies forty years of evolving practice, and existed in recognizable form since 1990 (see [P1417R0](wg21.link/p1417r0)).
+The dense linear algebra subset of the BLAS codifies forty years of evolving practice, and has existed in recognizable form since 1990 (see [P1417R0](wg21.link/p1417r0)).

 The BLAS interface was specifically designed as the distillation of